 On the crypto exchange of your choice, visit the spot market section and create an order.
-Investors can either create market orders and buy at the current market price, or create limit orders, and buy at lower prices.
+Investors can either create market orders and buy at the current market price or create limit orders to buy at lower prices.

 With the first option, you are making sure that your order is instantly filled.
 With the second option, you might have to wait a couple of hours or even days for prices to reach the price level that you have set.

 Not sure how this step works?
 We recommend that you consult with the exchange in order to figure out how trading works on that particular platform and how the user interface is designed.

 Now that you have pocketed some Bitcoins, we recommend that you withdraw them to a safe place.
 All cryptocurrencies are stored on the blockchain, but as long as you do not move your crypto assets to a personal crypto wallet, the exchange acts as the real custodian.

 Is it better to store Bitcoin yourself or to leave it on the exchange?
 It is not that bad of an option to leave crypto on the exchange, especially if you plan to actively trade or if you are not that confident in your own custodian skills.
 Otherwise, it would be wiser to buy a hardware wallet or set up a software wallet on your computer and transfer the assets there.

 How do you do that?
 Head over to the deposit/withdrawal section of your exchange and input the Bitcoin address of your personal wallet.
 Confirm the transactions and wait for miners to confirm the transaction.
 After 10 to 30 minutes, your funds should arrive in the wallet.

 Each day Shrimpy executes over 200,000 automated trades on behalf of our investor community.
 And joining them is easy.